rifmj/protofolio/docs/reference/limitations.md

 - IDE support and autocompletion
 - CLI tool for validation and generation
 - Macro support for defining components (currently only via builder API)
+- Component traits and bindings can be referenced but must be defined using the builder API

 ## See Also

-- [Troubleshooting](troubleshooting.md) - Solutions to common issues
+- [Troubleshooting](troubleshooting.md) - Solutions to common scenarios
 - [Macro Expansion](macro-expansion.md) - How macros work internally